kr15tyk/CC_TestPlans/README.md

 4. Select the 'Actions' button from the menu.
 5. Select the 'Combine Asciidoc, Convert to HTML, and Commit' workflow.
 6. Select 'Run workflow'.
 You can watch the status of the workflow as it runs.
-7. Return to your repository's main page and download the 'combined-test plan.adoc and/or testplan.html documents.
+7. Return to your repository's main page and download the 'combined-test plan.adoc' and/or 'testplan.html' documents.

-Note: It's recommended that you use a new fork of the test plans repository for each custom test plan you need to generate.
+Note: It's recommended that you use a new fork of the testplans repository for each custom test plan you need to generate.